bbennett905/GLRenderer/README.md

 A work-in-progress OpenGL renderer, partially based on code in and using assets from [LearnOpenGL](http://learnopengl.com/).
 Can take any model format supported by ASSIMP.

 # What you need #

+All listed files are included in /include/ or /lib/ directory.
 ### Requires ###

 * [Assimp](http://www.assimp.org/) - Model loader